josevcm/nfc-laboratory/README.md

  I do not have as an objective to explain the NFC norms or modulation techniques, there is a multitude of documentation accessible through Google, i will describe as simply as possible the method that i have used to implement this software.

+ Currently only detection and decoding for NFC-A modulation has been implemented.

 ## Signal processing
- The first step is receive the 13.56MHz signal and demodulate to get the baseband ASK stream, for this purpose any SDR device capable of tuning this frequency can be used, i have the fantastic and cheap AirSpy Mini capable of tuning from 27Mhz to 1700Mhz.
+ The first step is receive the 13.56MHz signal and demodulate to get the baseband ASK stream, for this purpose any SDR device capable of tuning this frequency can be used, i have the fantastic and cheap AirSpy Mini capable of tuning from 27Mhz to 1700Mhz. (https://airspy.com/airspy-mini/)

- However, it is not possible to tune 13.56Mhz with this receiver, instead it is possible to use the second harmonic at 27.12Mhz or third at 40.68Mhz.
+ However, it is not possible to tune 13.56Mhz with this receiver, instead it is possible to use the second harmonic at 27.12Mhz or third at 40.68Mhz, the latter has been used to perform the tests

  Let's see a capture of the signal received in baseband for the REQA command and its response: